Underground-Railroad/magnificentMammals/brainDump/ponderings/readingList.md

 `on Disability`
 + We've been too patient
-+ A wueer disability anthology - *Raymond Luczac*
++ A Queer Disability Anthology - *Raymond Luczac*
-+ Care Work: Dreaming Disability Justice - Leah Lakshmi Piepzna-*Samarasinha*
++ Care Work: Dreaming Disability Justice - Leah Lakshmi Piepzna- *Samarasinha*
 + Disability Visibility: First-Person Stories from the Twenty-first Century *various contributors*

 `on Identity [politics]`
++ Stamped from the Beginning: The Definitive History of Racist Ideas in America - *Ibram X. Kendi*
 + How to Be an Antiracist - *Ibram X. Kendi*
 + White Fragility: Why It's So Hard for White People to Talk About Racism - *DiAngelo, Robin*
 + Nice Racism: How Progressive White People Perpetuate Racial Harm - *DiAngelo, Robin*